dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 ## Date: 14th Century AD
 # Name: St Milburga, Beckbury

 Beckbury was included in the Domesday Book and the name means Beocca's Fort or defended place (Beocca being a personal name).

 The parish was originally part of the estates of Wenlock Priory from at least 1120 AD and the connection is reflected in the dedication to St Milburga.
+In the Middle Ages, Beckbury was a dependent chapelry of the parish of Holy Trinity, Much Wenlock.

-The chancel is possibly 14th Century (in the Middle Ages, Beckbury was a dependent chapelry of the parish of Holy Trinity, Much Wenlock).
-The nave and the tower were added in 1731.
+The chancel is possibly 14th Century, the nave and the tower were added in 1731.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2020-02-01_13_03_53_DSC_6332_DxO_L.jpg)
 - Sub-Image: 2020-02-01_12_48_58_DSC_6306_DxO.jpg
 - Sub-Image: 2020-02-01_12_54_45_DSC_6315_DxO.jpg